Battle of Macau: Aftermath

 After the attempted Dutch invasion the Portuguese authorities in Goa realized the importance of having a permanent paramount figure of authority in Macau, and began sending a proper governor to Macau, beginning in 1623.
 Before, this small town was administered by the Captain-Major of the Japan Voyage, a position that was auctioned off in the Lisbon court to the highest bidder annually and not expected to govern Macau after he had left for Japan.

 With the new arrangement the Captain-Major's authority was limited to the merchant fleet to Japan, and lost all privileges he might have had in Macau to the Governor of Macau.
 The first governor, Francisco Mascarenhas, under orders from Goa, enhanced the fortifications to defend against a repetition of the Dutch attack, having bribed the Guangdong provincial authorities to turn a blind eye to the constructions.

 Later in 1622 when the Dutch fleet arrived in the Pescadores, the place that Coen believed to be better than Macau from a strategic viewpoint, Admiral Reijersen built a fort there and carried out Coen's orders to indiscriminately attack Chinese ships, to coerce the Chinese authorities into allowing trade.
 It was hoped that if this harassment campaign succeeded, the Pescadores might supplant Macau and Manila as a silk entrepôt for the Japan market.

 However, the Chinese started to regard the Hollanders as pirates and murderers because of these raids and the attack on Macau, and refused to trade with them.
 The Chinese then waged war against the Dutch and defeated them during the Sino–Dutch conflicts from 1623 to 1624, forcing the Dutch to abandon the Pescadores in 1624 for Taiwan.
 At that point, the Chinese began to consider the Dutch offer for trade.
 In the two years in between, Macau had reaped the benefits of increased trade.

 The Spanish Empire shortly after occupied Taiwan and stablished the colony of Spanish Formosa to protect Iberian Union domains in East Asia (Portuguese Macau and Spanish Philippines) from future Dutch or English attacks.

 The successful defense of Macau meant that Portugal could still control the trade between China and Japan, by then the only profitable trade for the declining Portuguese power.
-This ended when Japan expelled all Portuguese in 1639, and Portuguese Malacca fell to the Dutch in 1641.
+Though this situation ended when Japan expelled all Portuguese in 1639, and Portuguese Malacca fell to the Dutch in 1641, Macau remained under Portuguese control until 1999.